anDelta/learning/README.md

-\# Learning Algorithms and Data Structures
+# Learning Algorithms and Data Structures

-This repository contains my personal implementations of fundamental algorithms and data structure concepts, created as part of my study and practice in computer science.
+This repository contains my personal implementations of fundamental algorithms and data structure concepts, developed as part of my study and practice.

-The main goal of this repository is learning: understanding how algorithms work internally, analyzing their complexity, and implementing them from scratch.
+The goal is to better understand how algorithms work internally, analyze their complexity, and implement them from scratch.

-\## Contents
+## Contents

-\- Algorithm implementations (e.g. binary search)
+- Algorithm implementations (e.g. binary search)

-\- Simple exercises focused on logic and problem-solving
+- Logic and problem-solving exercises

-\- Code written primarily in Java

-Each implementation prioritizes clarity and correctness over micro-optimizations.

-\## Purpose

-This repository is intended to:

-\- Reinforce theoretical concepts through practice

-\- Serve as a reference for future review

-\- Track my progress while studying algorithms and data structures
+## Notes

-It is not meant to be a production-ready library.
+This is a learning-focused repository, not a production-ready library.

-\## References

-Some exercises and ideas are based on concepts studied from books and learning resources, such as:

-\- \*Grokking Algorithms\* — Aditya Bhargava

-All code is written independently as part of the learning process.

-\## Notes

-The repository may grow over time as new algorithms and exercises are added.
+Some exercises are inspired by study materials such as *Grokking Algorithms* by Aditya Bhargava.